wp-plugins/os-bxslider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Offshorent BXSlider is responsive multi slider which can be used anywere in your posts, pages, custom post types etc.
+Offshorent BXSlider is responsive multi slider which can be used anywhere in your posts, pages, custom post types etc.
 == Description ==

-Offshorent BXSlider is responsive multi slider which can be used anywere in your posts, pages, custom post types etc with a wide variety of options for customizing your slider.
+Offshorent BXSlider is responsive multi slider which can be used anywhere in your posts, pages, custom post types etc with a wide variety of options for customizing your slider.

 == Features ==
 * Admin interface to add, edit and manage slider